 If your leftover brisket is unsliced, first wrap your brisket as tightly as possible with cling wrap.
 After that, wrap a layer of aluminum foil around your brisket and the cling wrap.
 From there, place the aluminum foil and plastic wrapped brisket into a sealable bag.
 All of these layers help to prevent freezer burn and to keep foreign flavors and smells off of your leftovers.

-No matter whether you’re storing brisket slices or a whole brisket, be sure to include the juices and drippings in the bag!
+No matter whether you’re storing brisket slices or a whole brisket, be sure to include the juices and drippings in the storage container!
 You’ll want these juices during the reheating process to help with moisture levels.

 Refrigerator vs Freezer